devbret/online-opsec/README.md

 Resources for helping Internet users permanently delete their accounts with various Web Service(s) providers, such as Google or Netflix.

 * **[JustDeleteMe](https://justdeleteme.xyz/)** - "*A directory of direct links to delete your account from web services.*"

+## Hybridization
+Understanding what threat models are, or how to use certain tools is fine.
+But let's now look at the fusion of these two assets (threat models and digital technologies) into one approach, intended to create a hybrid model for practicing effective personal Internet security by the average person.

+When first learning what threat models are or how to use different tools, it's important to step back and look at the bigger picture; as not only do these philosophies and technologies work, but they work better together.

 ## Conclusion
 There are a healthy number of reliable techniques and dozens of powerful tools available to the averge person for staying safe, private and informed while Online.
 This document brings the best of them to you; the "tools most fit for the average person".